 AMC’s Hiker Shuttle offers transportation from Joe Dodge Lodge/Pinkham Notch Visitor Center and the Highland Center to all major approach routes to the huts in Summer and Fall.
 The Hiker Shuttle also picks up and drops off at the Irving gas station on Main Street in Gorham, NH.
 Reservations are required (call 603-466-2727).

-Greenleaf Hut, elevation 4200′: Accessible from the northbound lane of Route 93 in Franconia Notch with parking at the Old Bridle Path trailhead.
-There is alternate parking at Lafayette State Park, which is accessible from the southbound lane of Route 93, and has a pedestrian tunnel under the highway to get you to the Old Bridle Path trailhead.
+Parking is available at the Old Bridle Path trailhead, accessible from the northbound lane of Route 93 in Franconia Notch.
+There is alternate parking at Lafayette State Park, which is accessible from the southbound lane of Route 93, and has a pedestrian tunnel under the highway to get you to the trailhead.